Arceliar/phony/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/Arceliar/phony)](https://goreportcard.com/report/github.com/Arceliar/phony)
 [![GoDoc](https://godoc.org/github.com/Arceliar/phony?status.svg)](https://godoc.org/github.com/Arceliar/phony)

-Phony is a [Pony](https://ponylang.io/)-inspired proof-of-concept implementation of shared-memory actor-model concurrency in the Go programming language.
-It has automatic goroutine management and uses asynchronous causal messaging to implement backpressure for `Actor`s within the Go runtime scheduler.
-This means programs written to use `Actor`s as their sole concurrency mechanism maintain small queue sizes in practice while being deadlock-free by construction.
-The down side is that the code needs to be written in an asynchronous style, which is generally not idiomatic to Go.
+Phony is a [Pony](https://ponylang.io/)-inspired proof-of-concept implementation of shared-memory actor-model concurrency in the Go programming language. `Actor`s automatically manage goroutines and use asynchronous causal messaging (with backpressure) for communcation.
+This makes it easy to write programs that are free from deadlocks, goroutine leaks, and many of the `for` loops over `select` statements that show up in boilerplate code.
+The down side is that the code needs to be written in an asynchronous style, which is not idiomatic to Go, so it can take some getting used to.

 ## Benchmarks